ONLINE HELP

 Choosing the formula

-• Add the path to the file name: This option is available for the formula regarding the fiile name.
-It is used to add the path of docx file.
+• Add path to file name: This option is available for the file name formula.
+It adds the path of the docx file.

-3. Validate.
+3. Confirm.
 The formula is inserted and calculated.

 Inserted formula